 Docents are made complimentary individual Members of the Museum.
 When you join, you will receive Members-only invitations to special events, discounts on exclusive Museum classes and workshops, subscription to our printed newsletter, and access to Reciprocal Membership Programs which offer discounted or free admission rates to select museums across the country.

 Interested in becoming a docent?
 Training sessions generally happen each fall.
 Download an application below, and contact Carol Hockett for more information.

-Program volunteers assist educators at public programs.
+Program volunteers assist educators during large family programs, including Art-Full Family Days on Saturday mornings, and afternoon weekend programs like concerts and poetry events.
 Duties include assisting with art activities and greeting the public.
-Classroom volunteers assist educators during workshops at the Museum, particularly with the OMNI program.
 On occasion, volunteers in high school and college help out with general office support in order to learn about career opportunities in art museums.

 Interested in becoming a volunteer?
 Download an application below, and contact Sara Ferguson for more information.